Skip to Main Content

 However, you can’t repay a parent PLUS loan under the ICR Plan.
 To be eligible for the ICR Plan, you must first consolidate parent PLUS loans into a Direct Consolidation Loan.
 The newly consolidated loan can then be paid back under the ICR Plan.

-A unique benefit of income-driven repayment plans, like ICR, is that if there’s any remaining debt left at the end of the repayment period, it will be forgiven.
+A unique benefit is that any remaining debt at the end of the repayment period will be forgiven.

 Public Service Loan Forgiveness